 “Oh, I wouldn’t worry about them,” Nathan informed both Jefferson and Modjeski.
 “In fact, they’re just what I need at the moment.”

-Both Jefferson and Modjeski shared a quick quizzically glance before turning their full attention back to Nathan.
+Both Jefferson and Modjeski shared a quick quizzical glance before turning their full attention back to Nathan.

 “It’s going to be dark soon,” he explained.
 “Before that happens I need to speak with their commanding officer and see if we can come up with some kind of agreement that will keep his people and ours from bumping into each other in the middle of the night and doing something we’ll all regret.”